-Coventry had barely threatened but it was through a high press that they forced Town into a huge mistake.
+Coventry had barely threatened at goal but it was through a high press that they forced Town into a huge mistake.

-Right footer Coyle found himself in trouble at left-back but as he tried to play the ball back to his keeper from a tight angle Amadou Bakayoko smelled blood.
+Right footer Coyle found himself in trouble at left-back but as he tried to play the ball back to keeper from a tight angle on the left Bakayoko smelt blood.

-He homed in on Alex Cairns, and as the keeper tried to clear the danger the ball cannoned back off the Coventry man and trickled home.
+The Coventry man honed in on Cairns who raced towards the ball and as the keeper tried to clear the danger the ball cannoned back off the Coventry man and trickled home.

 But Fleetwood soon regrouped and kept knocking at the door.

-Captain Evans nodded over from six yards when a player of his calibre should have hit the target, although the skipper would soon make up for that miss.
+Captain Evans nodded over from six-yards when a player of his calibre should have hit the target, though the skipper would soon make up for that miss.